petersulyok/smfc/README.md

 ### 9. Installation and uninstallation
 For the installation and uninstallation, you need root privilege.
-There are several ways to install and `smfc`, this chapter will show them.
+There are several ways to install and uninstall `smfc`, this chapter will show them.

 #### 9.1.
 Manual installation and uninstallation
 There is an installation script ([`bin/install.sh`](https://raw.githubusercontent.com/petersulyok/smfc/refs/heads/main/bin/install.sh)) which can install `smfc` in two different ways: